"There is perhaps no more

 about why cows have no money.
 At the time, and due to some other weird factors, it was the closest thing to an environmental studies degree.)
 Also, I hold a

 double minor: Theatre, and Agriculture and Natural Resource Ethics and Policy.
 I'm also a proud member of

 the University of Florida Alumni Association, and my local chapter: the Gotham

 I am a card-carrying member of the American Civil Liberties Union; I joined in 2003.

 I am a lifelong Democrat; for more, check out the government

-I recently joined American Atheists; this was only two years after I realized I was an atheist.
+I was a member of American Atheists for a few years; this was only two years after I realized I was an atheist.
 It

 all began in the fall of 1997, when I started to see some conflicts I had with the religion I was born into.
 For more information, check out the religion section of my website.